Enuresis Treatment & Management

 The only serious adverse effect reported in patients with enuresis treated with desmopressin is the development of seizure or other central nervous system (CNS) symptoms due to water intoxication.
 A review of case reports of water intoxication associated with desmopressin confirmed that excess fluid intake was a feature in at least six of 11 individuals.

 This serious adverse effect can be prevented by educating the patient not to consume an excess of fluids on any evening in which desmopressin is administered.
 A maximum of 1 cup of fluid should be offered at the evening meal, no more than 1 cup between mealtime and bedtime, and no fluid at all within the 2 hours preceding bedtime.
 Early symptoms of water intoxication include headache, nausea, and vomiting.
 If these symptoms develop, the medication should be discontinued and the child promptly assessed by a physician.

-As of December 2007, the FDA had reviewed 61 postmarketing cases of hyponatremic-related seizures associated with the use of desmopressin.
+An FDA alert from December 2007 cited 61 postmarketing cases of hyponatremic-related seizures associated with the use of desmopressin.
 In 55 cases, sodium levels of 104-130 mEq/L during the seizure event were reported.
 In two cases, the patients died (both patients experienced hyponatremia and seizures).

 Combination of alarm therapy with desmopressin therapy has been reported to result in dryness not achievable with either therapy alone.